Separating from a pregnant partner

 You may have heard stories of other dads not getting the chance to play a part in their children’s lives after a separation.
 13% of non-resident fathers say they have no contact and never see their child , and this is a frightening statistic for expectant dads contemplating a separation.

 You might worry that you don’t have as many legal rights as your partner, or that they will move on with someone new who could take on a parenting role with your child.

 If your partner is angry and doesn’t want anything to do with you, first let the dust settle.
 Give her with space, and respect the decisions she makes for your child.
 The law will always favour your child’s needs, so the best thing you can do is demonstrate that you will be a positive influence in your child’s life.

-When the time is right, you could talk with her about doing a parenting plan.
-We offer a free online parenting plan where you can make decisions and make plans without having to speak directly to your ex.
-You will get a notification when they have made a suggestion, and you can agree, disagree, or find a compromise – all the while focusing on the best arrangements for the baby.
+When the time is right, you could talk with her about doing a parenting plan, to make decisions and plans while focusing on the best arrangements for the baby.

 Research suggests that even though regular face-to-face meetings are most ideal, frequent contact by phone or email can make up for distance from your child .
 Although this kind of contact may not be ideal, it should enable you to maintain your parent-child bond.
 This is particularly good news if you live in a different location to your partner and your child.

 If your partner ends up blocking you from seeing your child, then you may need to go down the legal route.
 While the courts recognise the importance of the mother in the very early years, there is no gender bias.
 Researchers from the University of Warwick found that fathers applying for child contact had been “overwhelmingly successful” and that dads fared just as well as mums when making contact applications .